 If you are just starting and want a solid option to spark your design interests we recommend TinkerCAD.
 TinkerCAD is the best 3D modeling option for beginners.
 It is as easy as creating a account (https://www.tinkercad.com/) and follow the online tutorials.
 You can design basic parts quickly.
 There are limitations to the program but it is a great place to get started.
 Saving as an STL for 3D printing is fast and easy.

-Purpose: 3D modeling software can be geared more towards artistic/sculpting OR engineering.
-Often it can be tough to achieve a design goal if you are using the incorrect software.
+Purpose: Some great 3D modeling software programs are geared more towards artistic/sculpting OR while other 3D software platforms are intended for engineering purposes.
+Often it can be tough to achieve a design goal if you are using the incorrect 3D design software.

 Cost: Ranges from Free to $5,000 +.
 Make sure you stay within your budget.
 For a beginner, most of the free 3D modeling software is the best for learning.
-Also, be warned: you get what you pay for in some cases.
+Also, be warned: you get what you pay for in some cases free software can be awesome - but some are a bust.

-Ease of use: Some programs are easy to use and have great tutorials while others require some background in drafting or engineering which make it tougher (though not impossible) to pick up.
+Ease of use: Some design programs are easy to use and have great tutorials while others require some background in drafting or engineering which make it tougher (but not impossible) to pick up.

 File Conversion: If you are looking to 3D print the parts you design make sure the files are robust when saved.
 3D Printing uses the STL file type.